Jan-Andrew Henderson. Edinburgh, City of the Dead. Black and White Publishing, 2010.

 Peter Rogerson's customers looking for the 'history' of their house or street would be well served by Tony Broughton and Paul Adams's book - if they lived in Bedfordshire and Hertfordshire, as this is very much in the 'gazetteer' style.
 It would seem that this collection was compiled originally in the 1970s by local ghost hunter Tony Broughall, a member of the Ghost Club.
 It has the advantage of including many cases of hauntings that the author has investigated personally as well as historical reports and local rumours and legends.
 Certainly a very useful contribution to the 'local history' genre of ghostlore

 Peter Underwood's book is a revised edition of the 1973 publication and also very much in the 'gazetteer' mode.
-Underwood's ghosts usually seem to be in the classical tradition: frock-coated Victorians, Elizabethan aristocrats, poor chambermaids, cowled figures, etc., with few unruly teenage poltergeists.
+Underwood's ghosts usually seem to be in the classical tradition: frock-coated Victorians, Elizabethan aristocrats, poor chambermaids, cowled figures, etc., with very few unruly teenage poltergeists.
 Nevertheless it is a comprehensive collection, and there are a few unusual phantoms here, such as the ghostly bus of North Kensington and/or Dollis Hill which has featured in the UFO literature from time to time and is believed to have been the inspiration for Harry Potter's triple decker vehicle.
 Also intriguing is the ghostly chicken which allegedly haunts Pond Square, Highgate, surely the oddest of the capital's phantoms!

 Although all these titles will be of interest to readers in the localities the cover, they all suffer to a greater or lesser degree from a lack of documentation or references for further reading, so the cases mostly come across as a series of unattributable stories.
-We really need more than short reading lists if these books are intended to be more than light entertainment, and only the Beds and Herts book has anything like a useful index -- but maybe these are just the cavils of a grumpy ex-librarian. -- John Rimmer.
+We really need more than short reading lists if these books are intended to be more than light entertainment, and only the Beds and Herts book has anything like a useful index -- but maybe these are just the cavils of a grumpy librarian.

 No comments: